alenoktee/alenoktee/README.md

 Check out some of the projects I've worked on:

+- [MeowMenu 🐾](https://github.com/alenoktee/MeowMenu): Website for course work, which is under development
-- [Photographer](https://github.com/alenoktee/Photographer): Portfolio website for the fictional photographer Maxim Avdeev, written using Bootstrap, JQuery, FullPage, OwlCarousel and other plugins.
+- [Photographer 📸](https://github.com/alenoktee/Photographer): Portfolio website for the fictional photographer Maxim Avdeev, written using Bootstrap, JQuery, FullPage, OwlCarousel and other plugins.
-- [Schedule](https://github.com/alenoktee/Schedule): A simple application for editing a college schedule using Windows Forms technology as well as XML files, datatables, etc. It was developed for laboratory work.
+- [Schedule 🗓](https://github.com/alenoktee/Schedule): A simple application for editing a college schedule using Windows Forms technology as well as XML files, datatables, etc. It was developed for laboratory work.
-- [Formulas](https://github.com/alenoktee/Formulas): Windows Forms application for calculating using one of two formulas to choose from, made as part of laboratory work.
+- [Formulas 📝](https://github.com/alenoktee/Formulas): Windows Forms application for calculating using one of two formulas to choose from, made as part of laboratory work.

 ### 📚 Education